emeraldimp/ResourceMigrator/readme.md

 ##Overview
 Cross platform way to migrate PCL Resources over to Android and iOS.
 Mapleton Hill provides no guarantee of further development of this code.
 Be aware that this project is still under development.

-This project will automatically generate `*.xml` resource files for Android, and a `CustomUIColor.cs` class for iOS (more iOS support to come).
+This project will automatically generate `*.xml` resource files for Android, and static classes for iOS bool, dimen, integer, color, string resources (no items.resx support).

 ##Recommended Usage
 Put all of your resources in `*.resx` files in your Portable Class Libraries (PCL's)